MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

      PS C:\WINDOWS\system32>
      ```

-4. Download SDK samples from GitHub

-   - If you don't have one already, first create a [GitHub profile](https://github.com/join).
-   - Then install the latest version of [Software Freedom Conservancy's Git client tools (Git Bash)](https://git-scm.com/download/)
-   - Using Git Bash, download the sample(s) of interest:
-     - Use the following query to view the repositories: https://github.com/Azure-Samples?utf8=%E2%9C%93&q=MipSdk.
-     - Using Git Bash, use `git clone https://github.com/azure-samples/<repo-name>` to download each sample repository.

-5. Download SDK binary and header files
+4. Download SDK binary and header files

    A .zip file containing SDK binaries and headers for all platforms can be found at https://aka.ms/mipsdkbinaries.
 The .zip contains several additional .zip files, one for each platform and API.
 The files are named as follows, where \<API\> = `file`, `protection`, or `upe`, and \<OS\> = the platform: `mip_sdk_<API>_<OS>_1.0.0.0.zip (or .tar.gz)`.